Passive-Aggressive Behavior: What It Looks Like And How To Stop It

 Changes in behavior for no apparent reason

 People who behave in a passive-aggressive way tend to avoid or instigate conflict by patterns of avoidance or even semi-abandonment.
-When a passive-aggressive person gets into a fight with another person, they may choose to disrespect the other person by not speaking to them, avoiding them, or even ignoring them in a general way.
+When a passive-aggressive person gets into a fight with another person, they may choose to disrespect the other person by not speaking to them, avoiding them, or giving them the silent treatment.
 For the most part, the other person probably doesn’t know what went wrong and may feel deeply hurt by this form of passive aggression.

 Other behaviors and actions